 - 10.1 All children follow the 'Golden Rules';

-- Use your inside voice

-- Put things away

-- Walk, not run

-- Be polite
+- I walk inside.

+- I use kind words.

+- I use my indoor voice.

+- I use kind hands and kind feet.

+- I share and take turns.

+- I tidy up.

+- I sit and listen.

-- Put your hand up
+- I put up my hand.

-- Share with others

-- Take turns

 - 10.2 Lots of verbal praise and stickers are given for positive behaviour and work.
 The children have an adapted version of the code system which applies to the above rules.
 Blue codes are followed by an immediate time out, and orange code warnings are removed at the end of each session so a child starts afresh each new session.
 In each class there is a celebration board, and when a child does something that is kind, helpful etc without being prompted to do so their name goes on this board.
+If a child receives no codes in a week they get a certificate and if they get no codes in a half term they get another certificate.

-- 10.3 Once a week during golden assembly 1 child from each class is also chosen to receive a Head Teacher's reward sticker for something special they have done that week.
+- 10.3 Once a week during golden assembly (from October half term) one child from each class is also chosen to receive a Head Teacher's reward sticker for something special they have done that week.
 These awards are linked to the 5 Rs.
-If a child receives no codes all week they are given a certificate on a Friday.
-If they keep the Golden Rules all half term they are given another bigger certificate on the last day of that half term.

 - 10.4 As with the rest of the school if a child receives a blue code then notification is sent home to the parents.